miclo84/Mifre-Digital/README.md

 the menu is build with flebox mostly and i got some inspiration from FollowAndrew https://www.youtube.com/channel/UCETveVX7TPauIupxYz6sFtA a youtuber and coder.

-In home section i got inspiration of new gain knowlege from code insitute course.
+In the home section, I used my new gain knowledge from Codeinsitute HTML and CSS course.

-in about section i tried out flexbox because I heard that it simplyfy some taks with position and more.
+In the about section, I tried out flexbox because I discovered it simplifies some tasks like position and more.